 Once we diagnose the cause of your engine trouble, we’ll do a few further tests to pinpoint the problem.
 Our technician may do a quick test drive to listen for unusual sounds or look for smells or smoke that seems out of place.
 With the combination of our computerized diagnostics test and a test drive, we’re able to determine exactly what’s causing your engine to give you problems when you’re on the road.
 We’ll make sure we give you an accurate estimate of the costs, and we’ll never ask you to pay for any services you don’t need.

 Two of the most common issues with vehicles is when the engine is either knocking or stalling.
 If you notice a strange tapping or knocking noise, your vehicle could be running low on motor oil.
 Another cause could be due to a worn-out valve.
 Listen closely for any whistling sounds, which might mean your camshaft belt is out of alignment or you have a leak with the intake system.
 Grinding noises are usually an issue with your brakes rather than the engine itself.
 If the engine is stalling, your engine might be overheating or you have a problem with the fuel pump.
 Other causes could be a problem with your electrical system, or you need a fuel injector cleaning or new spark plugs.

-Whether it’s regular maintenance or serious repairs, contact the pros at Kurth’s Auto Repair in New Hope, MN and give us a call at 763-536-9999 to schedule an appointment today!
+Whether it’s regular maintenance or serious repairs, contact the pros at Kurth’s Auto Repair in New Hope, MN to schedule an appointment today!